deathtothecorporation/pallas/README.md

 ## Introduction

-#todo brief explanation of what Pallas is, what Sire is
+#TODO brief explanation of what Pallas is, what Sire is
 - automatic persistence
 - portability, zero dependencies
 - running program serialization